ed-andre/betterjobs/docs/project-scope.md

 ## Development Plan

 ### Phase 1: Data Collection Infrastructure
-1. **Company URL Discovery**
+1. **Company URL Discovery** ✅
-   - Create a Dagster asset to use Google Gemini API to find career site URLs for each company in the CSV files
+   - ✅ Create a Dagster asset to use Google Gemini API to find career site URLs for each company in the CSV files
-   - Store company data (name, industry, platform, URL) in DuckDB
+   - ✅ Store company data (name, industry, platform, URL) in BigQuery
-   - Implement validation to ensure URLs are correct and accessible
+   - ✅ Implement validation to ensure URLs are correct and accessible
+   - ✅ Create master company URLs table to consolidate data from all platforms

 2. **Basic Scraper Framework**
    - Develop platform-specific scrapers for the initial target platforms